What do I need to know first?

 How to prepare for your first day of school.

 - Set up your computer for a good beginning.
 Firefox or Google Chrome web browsers work best for CVA websites.

 - Check your printer and ink and make sure your scanner is ready.

 - You should already have your login information to access CVA websites.
 See this support article if you forgot your password.

 - It is best not to save your CVA password in the web browser if students share a computer.
 Students should sign out of web browsers when done with CVA websites so it is ready for another student to use.

-- When logging into Buzz, be sure to select your school first from the drop down menu in the upper right hand corner of the Buzz landing page.
-Become familiar with the navigation of the Buzz learning management system and note the welcome section in each course.
+- Become familiar with the navigation of the Buzz learning management system by using the student orientation course and note the welcome section in each course.